jakobjassmann/ecodes-dk-lidar/dklidar/readme.md

 Function | Description
 --- | ---
-odm_create_mosaic | Creates odm tile mosaic by importing a neighbourhood of pointclouds. odm_generate_footprint | Generates the footprint for the odm of a single tile. odm_validate_crs | validates the crs for single tile odm or neigbourhood mosaic odm.
+odm_import_single_tile | Imports a laz pointcloud file into ODM for a single tile. odm_import_mosaic | Creates an odm tile mosaic by importing the whole neighbourhood of a tile. odm_generate_footprint | Generates the footprint for the odm of a single tile. odm_validate_crs | validates the crs for single tile odm or neigbourhood mosaic odm.